mayoverse/kinship2/devel/documentation/arguments.md

 #' parameters, or a logical value.
 If `TRUE`, the default is `c(1.5, 2)`, or
 #' numeric the routine `alignped4()` will be called.
 #' @param hints Plotting hints for the pedigree.
-#' This is a list with components `order` and `spouse`, the second one is
+#' This is a list with components `horder` and `spouse`, the second one is
 #' optional.
-#' - **order** is a numeric vector with one element per subject in the
+#' - **horder** is a numeric vector with one element per subject in the
 #' pedigree.
-It determines the relative order of subjects within a sibship, as
+It determines the relative horizonal order of subjects within a sibship, as
 #' well as the relative order of processing for the founder couples.
 (For this
 #' latter, the female founders are ordered as though they were sisters).
 #' - **spouse** is a matrix with one row per hinted marriage, usually only